MicrosoftDocs/azure-docs/articles/spring-apps/includes/quickstart-deploy-event-driven-app/deploy-event-driven-app-enterprise-plan.md

 ### [Azure portal](#tab/Azure-portal-ent)

 This section isn't required to prepare the JAR package for deployment.
-The **Deploy to azure** process downloads the JAR from [GitHub release](https://github.com/Azure-Samples/ASA-Samples-Web-Application/releases).
+The **Deploy to azure** process downloads the JAR package from [GitHub release](https://github.com/Azure-Samples/ASA-Samples-Web-Application/releases).

 ### [Azure CLI](#tab/Azure-CLI)